-When we calculate acceleration it basically involves velocity and time factor and dividing them in terms of units, meters per second [m/s] by second [s].
+When we calculate acceleration, it basically involves velocity and time factors and dividing them in terms of units, meters per second [m/s] by second [s].
 Moreover, dividing distance by time twice is equal to dividing distance by the square of time.
-Therefore, the SI unit of acceleration is the meter per second squared or (m s−2).
+Therefore, the SI unit of acceleration is the meter per second squared or (ms−2).

 Other Acceleration Units

 Another frequently used unit is based on acceleration due to gravity.
-The unit called acceleration due to gravity is represented by a roman g.
+The unit called acceleration due to gravity is represented by a Roman g.
 However, students have to keep in mind that it is not the same as the natural phenomena called acceleration due to gravity which is represented by an italic g.
 Most of the time, people refer to change in velocity as “g-force”.
 Here, the g is a measure of acceleration and not force.
-Some of the other units include Foot per second squared, Galileo or gal, orders of magnitude, standard gravity and plank acceleration.
+Some other units include foot per second squared, Galileo or gal, orders of magnitude, standard gravity, and plank acceleration.

 The SI unit of acceleration is the meter per second squared.

 What are the terms that can be used to describe motion?